If you click on links we provide, we may receive compensation.

 Vincent Sandoval / Getty Images

 While buns are one of the simpler protective styles, they can easily be elevated.
-A braided bun with smoothed edges is perfect for a formal occasion.
+A braided bun with smoothed edges is perfect, especially for formal occasions.

 Double Puffs